 Veterinary “Chiropractic”, also known as Veterinary Spinal Manipulation (VSMT), is a treatment performed to aid in pain relief along stimulation of the nervous system.
 Adjustments that are performed stimulate large diameter nerve fibers inducing muscle spindle cell and golgi tendon organ activation.
 VSMT addresses segments of the spinal column or limbs that are hypo-mobile, or not moving through the full range of motion.
 These segments are then manipulated using a high velocity, low amplitude thrust in the direction of the articulation.
 These adjustments address the nervous system, circulatory system, and musculoskeletal system.

-Signs your horse may need treatment with spinal manipulation:
+Signs your pet may need treatment with spinal manipulation:

 • Soreness through neck or back